What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 Who Can Recycle Used Tires?

-Anybody can recycle used tires but there are a few tidbits you must be aware of:
+Anybody can recycle used tires, but there are a few tidbits you must be aware of:

-- Many states require a special license if you recycle at least five tires per year
+• Many states require a special license if you recycle at least five tires per year

-- Every state charges a tire disposal fee
+• Every state charges a tire disposal fee

 You will also need a truck or trailer to haul the tires away.
-To maximize your profit, you will need to haul as many as possible to earn the best recycling rate and to maximize your time.
+To maximize your profit, you will need to haul as many as possible to earn the best recycling rate and maximize your time.

-Where to Recycle Used Tires for Cash
+Where to Sell Tires for Cash

 Not every recycling option involves taking the tires to a processing plant to be reshaped into a new product.
 If the tire has sufficient tread or the rubber is in good condition, another person can use it for their vehicle.